thoni56/dokuwiki2wikijs/README.md

 Neither did it use the user info from the commits, all pages will be created by whoever does the import.
 There was just no benefits over a simple file storage.
 So we went back to just handling the current version of the pages.

+Dokuwiki have multiple ways to find the page for a folder

+- page with the same name as the folder ('folder.txt' in the same directory as 'folder')
+- 'start.txt' in the folder ('folder/start.txt')
+- page with the same name as the folder _in the folder_ ('folder/folder.txt')

+We were thinking about automatically fixing this in the script.
+But there might actually be conflicts here, so we decided on manually adjusting the original structure so that all the occurences used a consistent, and also the (upcoming) Wiki.js, way, namely 'folder.txt' parallel to 'folder'.